In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 Below the bar chart, there is the second pre-defined widget: the table displaying recent fraud attacks.
 It shows the five most recent fraud attack events.

-Each fraud attack event includes the following details: fraud severity level, the type of action applied, fraud type, protection method, A-side (number range, country, or network), B-side (number range, country, or network), the date and time of detection.
+Each fraud attack event includes the following details: fraud severity level, the type of action applied, fraud type, protection method, A-number range, source (source country and/or network name), B-number range, destination (destination country and/or network name), the date and time of detection.

 You can learn more about a particular fraud attack event by clicking on it (you will be directed to the Fraud Attack Details page, which is described in the Fraud Attacks module of the Monitoring module group).

-To find the information about all fraud attacks, click the SHOW ALL button at the bottom of the section.
-You will be directed to the corresponding module Fraud Attacks (this module is described in the Monitoring module group).
+To find the information about all fraud attacks, click the SHOW ALL button at the bottom of the widget.
+You will be directed to the Fraud Attacks module (this module is described in the Monitoring module group).

-This section is located below the Fraud Attacks section.
+This group is located below the Fraud Attacks group.

 Here you can find the pre-defined widget of recent active blockages table.
 It shows the latest five fraud attack events.